Jake Shields: Mixed martial arts

-Shields is best known for his 15-fight winning streak, finishing eight of his eleven opponents before being defeated by UFC welterweight champion Georges St-Pierre in a hard-fought five round battle at UFC 129.
+Shields is perhaps best known for his 15-fight winning streak, finishing eight of his eleven opponents before being defeated by UFC welterweight champion Georges St-Pierre in a unanimous decision in a five round battle at UFC 129.
 Shields has captured the Shooto World Mixed Martial Arts Championship and the Rumble on the Rock World Championship.
 He submitted Nick Thompson via guillotine choke in a bout for the Elite XC Welterweight Championship.